 Careers Advice and Guidance

 Many young people often do not get the advice and guidance they may need to progress into their chosen career path.
-At St-Eds, we love helping students to be the best they can be!
+At St Eds, we love helping students to be the best they can be!

-The CIAG Team will provide you with careers information, advice and guidance to help you become aware of the opportunities available in Norfolk and what your next steps should be.
+The CIAG team will provide you with careers information, advice and guidance to help you become aware of the opportunities available in Norfolk and what your next steps should be.
 They will help to develop your confidence, enabling you to access future career paths applicable to your skills and interests.

 “It is amazing to see how the students progress whilst they are here, developing their confidence during one-to-one sessions, helping them feel better equipped to be able to access their next steps.”

-Becky Jordan – Assistant General Manager
+Becky Jordan – Interim General Manager

 Employabilty Day At Taylor Wimpey